 (2).
 Garden Log

 Photo top of page: The Marsh photographed on May 15, 1952 by Martha Crone.
-Note the open pool of water.
+Note the open pool of water which was one of the three new pools Martha had excavated in 1947.
 Click on image for the full image.

 Martha Crone's Garden Log and her 1951 Census of plants in the Garden.

 Various papers and correspondence of Eloise Butler and Martha Crone in the collection of the Minnesota Historical Society.